wearetheframers/frame-core-wip/docs/Architecture/core/frame/frame.md

 ## Related Components

 - [[framer]]: Represents an individual AI agent with capabilities for task management, decision-making, and interaction with language models.
+It now includes an ExecutionContextService for improved modularity and consistency across actions.
 - [[framed]]: A collection of Framer objects working together to achieve complex tasks.